 Dental Implants Simi Valley, CA

 Dental implants are an option by Robert D. Bankhardt, DDS in Simi Valley, CA to replace missing teeth and provide a fixed solution to removable dentures.
 Dental implants are natural-looking replacement teeth that are fixed in the jaw.
-Implant treatment provides an option to correct the most troublesome cases associated with missing teeth and ill-fitting dentures.
+Dental implants provide an option to correct the most troublesome cases associated with missing teeth and ill-fitting dentures.

 After an artificial tooth root is made of titanium, an implant is surgically placed into the jawbone to support tooth-replacement structures such as crowns, bridges, and dentures.
 While the implant mimics the root of the tooth, the replacement structure looks and feels just like a natural tooth, providing patients with a permanent solution that replicates the fit and feel of natural teeth.
 Interested in learning more?
 Call (805) 584-1194 today to book a one-on-one dental implant consult with Dr. Bankhardt!